Tani843/Tani843.github.io/research.md

     </div>

     <p class="project-description">
-        As computational models become more complex and central to decision-making, the ability to <strong>trust</strong> their predictions becomes critical.
-My research vision is to build a bridge between <strong>learning theory</strong>, <strong>Bayesian statistics</strong>, and <strong>scientific computing</strong>, so that PDE-based models come with interpretable uncertainty and provable performance guarantees.
+        My long-term vision is to build a unified theory that connects <strong>learning-theoretic guarantees</strong> with <strong>numerical stability</strong> in PDE-based inference.
+Scientific simulations guide decisions in engineering, climate modelling, physics, and medicine — yet their uncertainty is often difficult to interpret or trust.
+I aim to create computational frameworks where <strong>accuracy, uncertainty, and generalization are mathematically linked</strong>.
     </p>

     <div class="project-features">
         <h4>Research Objectives</h4>
         <ul>
-            <li><strong>Rigorous Uncertainty Quantification</strong> – developing methods that provide mathematically sound bounds on predictive risk for Bayesian inverse problems.</li>
+            <li><strong>Rigorous Uncertainty Quantification</strong> – deriving mathematically sound generalization bounds for inverse problems governed by PDEs.</li>
-            <li><strong>Scalable Algorithms</strong> – designing numerical and probabilistic techniques that remain practical for high-dimensional and mesh-refined PDE systems.</li>
+            <li><strong>Scalable Numerical Algorithms</strong> – developing methods that remain efficient for high-dimensional, mesh-refined, or computationally intensive PDE systems.</li>
-            <li><strong>Physics-Aware Learning</strong> – integrating physical constraints and PDE structure into learning algorithms without sacrificing theoretical guarantees.</li>
+            <li><strong>Physics-Structured Learning</strong> – integrating PDE constraints and numerical structure into data-driven algorithms while maintaining theoretical guarantees.</li>
         </ul>
     </div>

 <div class="project-results">
     <h4>Long-term Impact</h4>
     <p>
-        My long-term research goal is to develop mathematically rigorous and computationally scalable frameworks for Bayesian inference and uncertainty quantification in complex scientific systems.
-I aim to contribute to a new class of reliable scientific models that remain stable under discretization, provide provable generalization guarantees, and integrate seamlessly with large-scale PDE-based simulations.
+        My long-term goal is to shape a new class of computational methods for Bayesian inference: methods that remain stable under discretization, that scale to high-dimensional settings, and that come with <strong>provable generalization guarantees</strong>.
+I aspire to advance the mathematical foundations needed for transparent, reproducible, and high-confidence decision-making in noisy, high-dimensional, and scientifically complex environments.
         <br><br>
-        At a broader level, my work is motivated by the need for trustworthy computational tools in science and engineering—methods that combine statistical robustness with numerical precision.
-I aspire to advance the theoretical foundations and practical algorithms that enable transparent, reproducible, and high-confidence decision-making in high-dimensional, noisy, and uncertain environments.
+        Ultimately, my vision is to establish a rigorous bridge between <strong>numerical analysis</strong>, <strong>PDE-based modelling</strong>, and <strong>learning theory</strong>, enabling trustworthy scientific computing for the next generation of data-informed simulations.
     </p>
 </div>
 </div>